 Addiction is no walk in the park.
-As anyone who has struggled with addiction will tell you, it takes a long time and a lot of hard work to truly overcome those demons.
+As anyone who has struggled with addiction will tell you, it takes a long time and a lot of hard work to truly attain a life free from addictive patterns and behaviors.
 However, the nice thing is that there are many different paths to recovery.

 What all of those paths have in common is that they all tend to rely on the same stages of progress.
 We will walk you through the five stages of recovery and offer some helpful tips for how to get started with your own recovery.

-Whether you or a loved one are dealing with drug abuse, alcohol addiction, compulsive pornography, or other addictive behaviors, we’ve got you covered.
+Whether you or a loved one are dealing with drug abuse, alcohol addiction, compulsive pornography use, or other addictive behaviors, we’ve got you covered.

 What Is Addiction?